 Dusty, Tony Brooks, Tom Oliver and Joe Daly.

-been recorded by Slim Dusty, Jeff Brown, Sharon Heaslip, Nathan Charlton,
+have been recorded by Slim Dusty, Jeff Brown, Sharon Heaslip, Nathan

-Charmaine Pout, Dave Reynolds, Noel Smith and Bev Branson.
-One of his
+Charlton, Charmaine Pout, Dave Reynolds, Noel Smith and Bev Branson.

-most successful songwriting efforts being The Ghost of Three Rivers,
+One of his most successful songwriting efforts being The Ghost of

-and has received widespread airplay.
-The first single One Tree Plain,
+Studios and has received widespread airplay.
+The first single One

-which was written by Tony McKenna raced up the Australian Country Charts
+Tree Plain, which was written by Tony McKenna raced up the Australian

-to number six and earned him a finalist spot in the 2003 TIARA Awards.
+Country Charts to number six and earned him a finalist spot in the

-The latest recording by Keith is a tribute to Barry Thornton and his
+2003 TIARA Awards.
+The latest recording by Keith is a tribute to Barry

-sidekick Mulga Dan, which he wrote before Bazza passed away and had
+Thornton and his sidekick Mulga Dan, which he wrote before Bazza passed

-intended to record with Barry but sadly that wasn't to be.
-"The
+away and had intended to record with Barry but sadly that wasn't to

 Keith has three albums available: The Year 2000 Australian Bushman,